-The Parallel Curriculum Model suggests that all learners should have the opportunity to experience the elephant and benefit "from seeing the whole."
-Moreover, as students become more expert in their understanding of all the facets of knowledge, the curriculum should support students' developing expertise through "ascending levels of intellectual demand."
-This overview of PCM will provide readers with a very brief summary of the model and an opportunity to see how the sum of the model's component parts can be used to create qualitatively differentiated curriculum for all students.
+The Parallel Curriculum Model suggests that all learners should have the opportunity to experience the elephant and benefit from "seeing the whole."
+Moreover, as students gain more expertise in their understanding of all the facets of knowledge, the curriculum should support this development through ascending levels of intellectual demand.
+The following overview of PCM provides readers with a very brief summary of the model and an opportunity to see how the sum of the model's component parts can be used to create qualitatively differentiated curriculum for all students.